robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 <img src="{{ site.imageurl }}secondbrain2/taglist.png" style="width:45%;"/>
 </center>

-Obviously, we have the main Molecular Notes primitives: Atom, Molecule, Topic, and Sources.
+Obviously, we have the main Molecular Notes primitives: Atom, Molecule, Topic, and Sources (please refer back to [Part 1]({% post_url 2022-04-18-molecular-notes-part-1 %}) for a refresher).

 All of my Source notes have an additional tag denoting what type of Source it is, e.g a book or an article.
 Most of my Atoms have an additional tag denoting the type of Atom, for example it could be a tool, historical event, formula, etc. In the list above you may be surprised to see “cognitive-bias” as a tag – arguably this should be a Topic instead.
 But so many of my Atoms are cognitive biases that I think it is a suitable tag.
 I bring this up to remind the reader that “practicality beats purity” – feel free to modify the system to suit your needs!